Working at night

 We often have to undertake some of our work at night (7pm to 7am).
 Conditions restricting us to working at night are often made part of our contractual obligations with the client for who we’re working.
 The main reason for doing so is to minimise disruption our work may have on traffic flows, especially on major routes.

-The design and material on such structures helps to muffle and absorb noise, reducing the volume by up to 30 decibels.
+- The design and material of acoustic tents and barriers helps to muffle and absorb noise, reducing the volume by up to 30 decibels.

 - Undertake as much of the persistent noisy work as possible before 11pm.
 However, this is not always possible, and given the nature of the work we do, intermittent loud noise is always likely.

 - On-site lights are placed to minimise glare while maximising illumination on the work area.

 - We carefully plan our schedule to minimise disruption through spending less time on site.The quicker we can get the job done, the less you’re disturbed.
 This requires detailed planning of resources and coordination with organisers of key events.
 We also check to see if utilities and other providers can undertake work at the same time as we’re doing it.